psygo/ai_sensei_plus/README.md

 - [ ] Add games statistics to the games page.
   - [x] Add mistake statistics to the game page
 - [x] Change the winner's name color to make it easier to identify who won.
+- [ ] Add option for numbering moves on the preview.

 ## References